Anticipated Adjunct Positions

 Kean University is a world-class, vibrant and diverse institution offering more than 48 undergraduate and 35 graduate programs.
 Kean distinguishes itself through excellence in academics, strategic investments in both research and cultural facilities and initiatives and a commitment to the success of every student.
 Dedicated to preparing students for rewarding careers, lifelong learning and fulfilling lives, Kean offers a broad range of disciplines, the expertise of a diverse and world-savvy faculty and a student-centered learning environment and campus community.
-Positions are available at the Union campus and at Ocean County College in Toms River, NJ where indicated.
-Classes begin Wednesday, January 21, 2015.
+Positions are available at the Union campus and at Kean Ocean in Toms River, NJ where indicated.
+Classes begin Tuesday, September 1, 2015.

 College of Natural, Applied and Health Sciences

 School of Natural Sciences

 Biological Sciences – to teach Biochemistry; Genetics; Microbiology; Botany; and Zoology at the Union campus.
 Contact: Dr. Brian Teasdale, Acting Associate Dean, at firstname.lastname@example.org.

 Biological Sciences – to teach a range of biology courses including Botany; Zoology; Genetics; Microbiology and Seminar in Integrative Biology at the Ocean campus.
 Contact: Dr. Nancy LaFleur, Kean-Ocean Coordinator, at email@example.com.

 Chemistry – to teach General Chemistry; Organic Chemistry; Analytical Chemistry; and Physical Chemistry.
 Ph.D. preferred.
 Contact: Dr. Matthew Mongelli, Coordinator, at firstname.lastname@example.org.